 The Global Cohort will enroll approximately 600 patients without regard to GEP biomarker status.
 This cohort will include any subject enrolled in China during the global enrollment period.
-Subjects enrolled during the China extension enrollment period are not part of the Global Cohort
+Subjects enrolled during the China extension enrollment period are not part of the Global Cohort.

 Prior to starting this study, the estimated prevalence of GEP intermediate or high grade tumors was around 60%.
 The prevalence of subjects with GEP intermediate or high tumors is 42.6% based on 357 randomized subjects' sample results from Keynote 181.
 The prevalence of subjects with GEP intermediate or high tumors at the end of enrollment is expected to be between 40%-45%, and it is estimated that approximately 240-270 subjects with GEP intermediate or high tumors will be enrolled.
+The prevalence of subjects with PD-L1 CPS≥10 is 47.6% in esophageal cancer subjects based on emerging results from 105 subjects enrolled in MK3475 KN180.
+It is expected PD-L1 CPS≥10 prevalence rate will be around 40%-48% in KN181.
 Beginning with screening, all imaging assessments will be submitted for central imaging vendor review and will be evaluated using Response Evaluation Criteria in Solid Tumors (RECIST 1.1) for determining eligibility and assessment of response.
-On study imaging assessments will be performed every 9 weeks (+/-7 days) following the date of randomization until progression of disease is documented with radiologic imaging (computed tomography or magnetic resonance imaging).
+On study imaging assessments will be performed every 9 weeks (+/- 7 days) following the date of randomization until progression of disease is documented with radiologic imaging (computed tomography or magnetic resonance imaging).
 Imaging timing should follow calendar days and should not be adjusted for delays in cycle starts.

-The primary efficacy endpoints are progression free survival (PFS) and overall survival (OS).
-The primary PFS analysis will be based on RECIST 1.1 by central imaging vendor review.
+The primary efficacy endpoint is overall survival (OS).
+Progression free survival (PFS) and Objective response rate (ORR) are secondary efficacy endpoints.
+The PFS analysis will be based on RECIST 1.1 by central imaging vendor review.
 Images read by central imaging vendor will be blinded to treatment assignment to minimize bias in the response assessments.
 RECIST 1.1 will be used by the site for treatment decisions until verification of progressive disease (PD) by the central imaging vendor.
-Following verification of PD by the central imaging vendor, treatment decisions may be made by the adaption of RECIST 1.1 as described in Section 7.1.4.1.5.1 termed immune-related RECIST (irRECIST) to accommodate for the tumor response patterns seen with pembrolizumab treatment (e.g., tumor flare).
+Following verification of PD by the central imaging vendor, treatment decisions may be made by the adaption of RECIST 1.1 as described in Section 7.1.4.1.5 termed immune-related RECIST (irRECIST) to accommodate for the tumor response patterns seen with pembrolizumab treatment (e.g., tumor flare).
 This was first described by Nishino, et al. 2013 [1], but is further modified for the PD-1 program.
 For a clinically stable subject with first radiologic evidence of PD, it is at the discretion of the site investigator to continue treating the subject with pembrolizumab until PD is confirmed at least 4 weeks from the date of the first tumor imaging suggesting PD per the site investigator.
 If radiologic PD is confirmed by the subsequent tumor imaging the subject should be discontinued from treatment unless, in the opinion of the investigator, the subject is achieving a clinically meaningful benefit; an exception to continue treatment may be considered following consultation with the Sponsor.